chrislaskey/islands/README.md

 # Islands

+> Web Application for Islands, a variation on battleship

-> Code from working through Functional Web Development with Elixir, OTP, and Phoenix
+Repository contains code from working through [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) by Pragmatic Programmers.

 ## Initial Setup